alibaba/GraphScope/docs/frequently_asked_questions.rst

     - Ubuntu 18.04+
     - MacOS 10.15+

-    For distributed depolyment, a cluster managed by Kubernetes is required.
+    For distributed deployment, a cluster managed by Kubernetes is required.
 GraphScope has been tested on Kubernetes **version >= v1.12.0+**.